morugu/liff-cli/README.md

 # Todo
 - add
 - remove by LIFF ID
+- remove by Web URL
-- remote
+- remove by No.
 - push
-- remove by Web URL
+send to LIFF App URL to Bot
-- init
+- init {LINE_ACCESS_TOKEN}
+export LINE_ACCESS_TOKEN by command